phooten/finance/README.md

 None.

 ## Tools: In-progress
-convert_td_csv: tool to take a downloaded TD Ameritrade history csv and convert it into a helpful format to make it
-                easier to track trades of stocks and options.

-                STATUS: Working state.
-Needs coding structure adjustments and TODO comments closed out.
+trade_history tool set:
+    convert_single_td_csv:
+        After downloading a csv of trade history from a platform ( currently only working with TD Ameritrade ), the script converts the details into a more consistant / readable csv format

+    make_single_csv.py:
+        Finds all the csv's that have been converted by "convert_single_td_csv", then condenses them into a single csv file.

+    filter details:
+        Uses the results from make_single_csv.py to gather and filter information into a readable format.

 convert_paycheck:   Takes a paycheck pdf and converts it into an easily read format to append to an excel file.